titanturtles/titanturtles.github.io/cybercamp.md

 ## Cost for the camp:

-Donation to Master Builders Club:\
-Standard Camp: $300 \
-Advanced Camp: $400 \
-Both Camps: $650
+Through Sunshine Elite Education (will be posted very soon)

 (Students with financial difficulties can apply for scholarship.)

 * * *

-## Minimum Hardware requirement:
+## Minimum hardware requirements:

 Intel/AMD Quad core computers with internet connection, and at least 16GB of memory (RAM) and 100GB free SSD harddrive space.

 (Costco has qualified laptop at $700 and up.
-Amazon has qualified renewed laptop at less then $300, but YMMV.)
+Amazon has qualified renewed laptop at less then $300, but YMMV.
+Gaming laptop with at least 32GB of RAM memory and 1TB SSD harddrive is recommended for determined students.)

 However, Apple M series computer will not work directly.
 If you only have apple computer, we can convert the virtual images for you at an extra cost.

+* * *

+## Skill requirements:

+Standard Camp attendees do not need to have any prior knowledge of cybersecurity to participate.
+Some very basic knowledge of computer hardware (knowing how to use a mouse, browse the internet, identify common computer icons, etc.) is helpful but not necessary.

+Advanced​ Camp attendees must possess some prior knowledge.
+Most of the Advanced curriculum builds on material covered by our Standard camp and also draws from the activities/tasks in the CyberPatriot competition.
+Prior exposure to CyberPatriot or similar skill levels are recommended.

+A basic English reading level is essential for both as many individual and group activities are written directives and students must work alone or within small groups to accomplish tasks.
+Cybersecurity or anything related to computers involve hands-on activities. ​

 * * *